younghoonJ/younghoonJ.github.io/profile.md

 - NIMS Expert training for Industrical mathematics (Aug.
 2018)

 ### Publications and Preprints
- 1. A decay estimate for the eigenvalues of the Neumann-Poincaré operator in two dimensions using the Grunsky coefficients, YH Jung, M Lim.
-(2019).
-Proc.
+ 1. Y. Jung and M. Lim, " A decay estimate for the eigenvalues of the Neumann-Poincaré operator in two dimensions using the Grunsky coefficients",  Proc.
 Amer.
 Math.
-Soc., electronically published on October 18, 2019, DOI: https://doi.org/10.1090/proc/14785 (to appear in print).
+Soc., 148(2):591–600 (2020)
- 1. Spectral analysis of the Neumann-Poincare operator on touching disks and analysis of plasmon resonance, YH Jung, M Lim. arXiv preprint arXiv:1810.12486
+ 2. Y. Jung and M. Lim, " Spectral analysis of the Neumann Poincare operator on touching disks and analysis of plasmon resonance", arXiv: 1810.12486
- 1. A new series solution method for the transmission problem.
-YH Jung, M Lim. arXiv preprint arXiv:1803.09458
+ 3. Y. Jung and M. Lim,  "A new series solution method for the transmission problem", arXiv:1803.09458
- 1. A joint sparse recovery framework for accurate reconstruction of inclusions in elastic media.
-Yoo, J., Jung, Y., Lim, M., Ye, J. C., & Wahab, A. (2017).
-SIAM Journal on Imaging Sciences, 10(3), 1104-1138.
+ 4. J. Yoo, Y. Jung, M. Lim,  J. C. Ye and A. Wahab, " A Joint Sparse Recovery Framework for Accurate Reconstruction of Inclusions in Elastic Media",  SIAM Journal on Imaging Sciences 10 (3), 1104-1138 (2017)
+ 5. E. Hong,  E. Lee, Y. Jung and  M. Lim, "Numerical solution to the interface problem in a general domain using Moser's deformation method", Journal of Applied Mathematics and Computing  (2020)

 ### Presentations
 1. Series expansion of single layer potential and Neumann-Poincare operator, KSIAM 2018 Jeju, Korea.